youyanggu/covid19-forecast-hub-evaluation/summary/README.md

 We present summaries for two types of evaluations:

-- N weeks ahead: we evaluate historical forecasts based on their forecasts N weeks ahead
+- *N weeks ahead* - we evaluate historical forecasts based on their forecasts N weeks ahead
-- Evaluation date: we evaluate all historical forecasts based on their forecasts for the specified evaluation date
+- *Evaluation date* - we evaluate all historical forecasts based on their forecasts for the specified evaluation date

+See a more detailed description of the summaries [here](https://github.com/youyanggu/covid19-forecast-hub-evaluation#summary).

 The individual column names in each file are in the format: